 Previously, she worked as the Operations Manager for the Oregon Health Security, Preparedness and Response Program at the Oregon Health Authority.
 She has expertise in emergency management, federal grant management, public budgeting, and contracts.
 She has worked extensively in the areas of social determinants of health and equity and inclusion.
 She graduated from Portland State University and has a Bachelor’s in Community Health Education and an Executive Masters of Public Administration.

-Glenn Devitt, Neighborhood Emergency Team (NET) Program and Information Specialist
+Glenn C. Devitt, Neighborhood Emergency Team (NET) Program and Information Specialist

 As a member of the Community Resilience Team, Glenn is privileged to serve the volunteers of the NET and BEECN programs, and other preparedness efforts throughout Portland.
-His experience includes leadership of Sunnyside NET, civil rights and civil liberties advocacy, nonprofit governance, design of intercontinental computer networks, and 22 years as the owner of a website and app development firm.
-In his spare time he likes to get dirt under his nails in his garden and serves on the board of the Portland Bocce League Association.
+Glenn chairs the regional UASI Citizen Corps Working Group and is a board member of the National CERT Association (NCA).
+His experience includes leadership of Sunnyside and Buckman NETs, civil rights and civil liberties advocacy, nonprofit governance, design of intercontinental computer networks, and 22 years as the owner of a website and app development firm.
+In his spare time he likes to get dirt under his nails in his garden, hike among very large trees, and play bocce.

 Dan started working at PBEM in 2008, first as a program specialist focused on regional coordination, and then as public information officer in 2013.
 He also previously served as a staff member in Portland Mayor Tom Potter’s office.
-Dan started working for BOEC in 2018.
+Dan started working for BOEC in 2018 and the Community Safety Division in 2023.
 He holds an M.A. in Political Science and B.A. in Political Science and Canadian-American Studies from Western Washington University in Bellingham, WA.